naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Loader Configuration | Text- (Addressable, Project) | Configuration of the resource loader used with the managed text documents.
+Loader | Text- (Addressable, Project) | Configuration of the resource loader used with the managed text documents.

 </div>